-Yemen crisis explained - your questions on the Yemen Crisis Appeal answered
+Yemen crisis explained - your questions on the Yemen Crisis answered

-In Yemen there has been a 21-month long bloody civil war between the Houthi ethnic group and supporters of Yemen’s government led by President Abdrabbuh Mansour Hadi.
+In Yemen, there has been a four year long bloody civil war, between the Houthi ethnic group and supporters of Yemen’s government led by President Abdrabbuh Mansour Hadi.

 What are the humanitarian needs in Yemen?

-Yemen is one of the poorest countries in the Middle East, and ordinary people are bearing the brunt of an increasingly brutal conflict.
+Yemen is one of the poorest countries in the Middle East, and ordinary people are bearing the brunt of a brutal conflict.

-Severe water shortages combined with airstrikes, sniper attacks and a fuel blockade have rapidly turned this conflict into a humanitarian crisis.
-Demand is rapidly increasing to get food, water, shelter, sanitation and medical care to vulnerable families in the greatest need.
+Severe water shortages combined with airstrikes, sniper attacks, and a fuel blockade have turned this conflict into a humanitarian crisis.
+Demand for food, water, shelter, sanitation and medical care to vulnerable families in the greatest need continues.

 According to the UN’s Office for the Coordination of Humanitarian Affairs (OCHA), the conflict has left millions of desperate people in need of humanitarian aid and protection.
 Yemeni families were already dealing with dire and extreme poverty but this conflict has exacerbated their suffering.